abdulkarim723/Text-Parser-for-Arithmetic-operations/README.md

 > (((10/5) * (9%7))/2) * 3 - (5 - (2 * 3))
 7
 > 10 + ( 10 + 5
-please check your input, you may forgot a parenthesis
+please check your input, you may forget a parenthesis
 > 10 10
 invalid input, missing an arithmetic sign
 ```